Blue Force: Reception

 Computer Gaming World's Charles Ardai in 1993 stated that Blue Force "is simply not as strong as Walls' previous games".
 He criticized the game world ("prop-up facades"), "abysmal" dialogues, "appalling spelling errors and factual inconsistencies", and slow speed.
 Ardai concluded that "Walls and Tsunami both have better work in them ... they have nowhere to go but up".
+PC Format's 1993 review complained about restrictive progression often requiring trial and error and about repetitive bureaucracy.
+In the conclusion "some good sequences and average graphics" were outweighed by "clicking on the mouse to keep the conversation moving, too many sudden deaths, a storyline that's way too tight, sterile unpopulated settings, characters walking at a snail's pace and no apparent logic in some situations".

 In 1996, Computer Gaming World declared Blue Force the 37th-worst computer game ever released.

+The game shipped 20,000 units in its first month.